ProxiBlue/m2-hyva-playwright/README.md

 * run `cd src/apps/hyva`
 * run `npx yarn test-{environment}` where site corresponds to the site defined in the config file. eg `yarn test-dev`

-You will see teh actual command run is: `APP_NAME=hyva NODE_ENV=dev playwright test`, so you can run it in the UI as well.
+You will see the actual command run is: `APP_NAME=hyva NODE_ENV=dev playwright test`, so you can run it in the UI as well.
 `APP_NAME=hyva NODE_ENV=dev npx playwright test --ui`
 OR remove headless
 `APP_NAME=hyva NODE_ENV=dev npx playwright test --headed`